Brittany Hambleton

 1. Set the example.
 You can’t expect your kids to listen to you telling them to get off their computers and phones if you’re glued to yours 24/7.
 Set yours down and lead by example, and your kids are more likely to follow.

 2. Put your foot down.
-As tough as it can be to make the unpopular decision, sometimes you just have to be firm.
+As tough as it can be to make an unpopular decision, sometimes you just have to be firm.
 Sometimes explaining to your child why you are making that decision will help them to be more receptive.

 3. Give them limits.
-You don’t necessarily have to cut them off completely, but set clearly defined limits with your children for how much screen time they are allowed, and equally as importantly, when.
+You don’t necessarily have to cut them off completely but set clearly defined limits with your children for how much screen time they are allowed, and equally as importantly, when.

 4. Help them find other things to do.
-In the beginning your child may have a difficult time coming up with other activities, so offer them suggestions and better yet, offer to do an activity with them.
+In the beginning, your child may have a difficult time coming up with other activities, so offer them suggestions and better yet, offer to do an activity with them.

 5. Keep the T.V. in one room.
 Leave the T.V. out of the dining room and out of your kids’ bedrooms.
 Dinner time is a time for engaging with your children and developing important communication skills and manners, not for catching up on the latest show.
-Keeping T.V.s out of their bedrooms will also prevent them from having screen time right before bed and disrupting their sleep [12].
+Keeping TVs out of their bedrooms will also prevent them from having screen time right before bed and disrupt their sleep [12].

-Implementing these changes and rules may be difficult at first, particularly if your child is used to unrestricted screen time, but in the end it will make them calmer, stronger, and happier.
+Implementing these changes and rules may be difficult at first, particularly if your child is used to unrestricted screen time, but in the end, it will make them calmer, stronger, and happier.